 You need to figure out what is best for you and your business and should not blindly do what you read or are told.
 That is why data is so important in online marketing.
 In the end, you have to do your own calculations and create your own statistics: Statistics that apply to you.

-Without enough data, statistics can and should not be more than the first indicator for your social media strategy.
+Without enough data, statistics can and should not be more than the first indicator of your social media strategy.
 You might take statistics as a starting point, but you should never follow without questioning the results, measuring and drawing your own conclusions.
-And before following any advice, ask yourself if you and your business even fulfill requirements of a strategy.
+And before following any advice, ask yourself if you and your business even fulfill the requirements of a strategy.

 As always: It is more complicated than that.